pubnub/pubnub-api/README.md

 - Must be able to communicate with EVERY other PubNub Client Lib.
 - Must be Non-blocking (Asynchronous) on all I/O.
 - Must use single Dictionary/Object as Parameter for all methods.
-- Must follow guides in this README file including method usage patterns.
+- Must follow guides in this README file including method param patterns.
 - Includes a Full Unit Test with a test of each method.
-- Includes Quick Usage Doc with Example Copy/Paste Code.
+- Includes Quick Usage Doc with Example Copy/Paste Code for each Method.
+- The Lib must be only ONE file. (i.e. pubnub.py, Pubnub.java, Pubnub.cs)
+- Okay to include Vendor Files.

 ## IMPORT LIBS